Abbas Ahmad Atwi

-Abbas Ahmad Atwi (عباس أحمد عطوي; born 12 September 1979) is a Lebanese football coach and former player who is the assistant coach of club Nejmeh.
+Abbas Ahmad Atwi (عباس أحمد عطوي; born 12 September 1979) is a Lebanese football coach and former player.

 Making his debut for Lebanon in 2002, Atwi was the all-time most capped player for his country with 89 international caps, before being surpassed by Hassan Maatouk in 2020; he played for the national team for over 13 years, until his final match in 2016.

 Club career

 Born in Kunin, in the south of Lebanon, Atwi grew up in the Zuqaq al-Blat quarter of Beirut; he began playing football in the streets aged six.
 Atwi joined Nejmeh on 5 December 1997, and scored 114 goals in over 500 matches in his 10-year stay.
 In 2012, Atwi was sent on loan for a few months to Dubai in the United Arab Emirates.
 Atwi terminated his contract with Nejmeh on 18 January 2017, due to problems with the technical staff.

 In summer 2017 Atwi joined Shabab Arabi, before moving to Shabab Sahel on 4 January 2018, scoring four goals and making five assists in his first season.
 On 17 July 2020, Atwi re-joined Nejmeh on a two-year deal.

 On 2 September 2021, Atwi moved to Akhaa Ahli Aley on a free transfer; aged 42, he became the oldest Lebanese player to sign for another club.
 According to the International Federation of Football History & Statistics (IFFHS), Atwi was the fourth-oldest player (and oldest outfield player) to play a match in the top tier of a national championship in 2022, aged in his last Lebanese Premier League game in 2022 against Sporting on 17 May.
 He left Akhaa in summer 2022.